19near94/PaymentSystemApi/README.md

 Closed - If the success transaction is now posted to the system.

-I used JWT for API security.
+I used JWT for API security and for CI I used github actions.

 For you to see this in action.
 Clone my repository and run it to your local or deploy it IIS.